AayushBangroo/todoCLI/README.md

 1. The app can be run in the console with `./todo`.

-2. The app should read from and write to a `todo.txt` text file.
+2. The app reads from and write to a `data.txt` text file.
 Each todo item occupies a single line in this file.
 Here is an example file that has 2 todo items.

 ```txt
 water the plants
 change light bulb
 ```

-3. When a todo item is completed, it should be removed from `todo.txt` and instead added to the `done.txt` text file.
+3. When a todo item is completed, it is removed from `data.txt` and increases value in `count.txt` text file.
 This file has a different format:

-    ```txt
-    x 2020-06-12 the text contents of the todo item
-    ```

-    1. the letter x
-    2. the current date in `yyyy-mm-dd` format
-    3. the original text

-    The date when the todo is marked as completed is recorded in the `yyyy-mm-dd` format (ISO 8601).
-For example, a date like `15th August, 2020` is represented as `2020-08-15`.

-4. The application must open the files `todo.txt` and `done.txt` from where the app is run, and not where the app is located.
-For example, if we invoke the app like this:

-    ```
-    $ cd /path/to/plans
-    $ /path/to/apps/todo ls
-    ```

-    The application should look for the text files in `/path/to/plans`, since that is the user’s current directory.

 ## Usage